input-output-hk/mithril/docs/website/versioned_docs/version-maintained/mithril/mithril-network/signer.md

 ## Under the hood

-In its first version, the **Mithril Signer** is composed of a main component:
+In its initial version, the **Mithril signer** consists of a primary component:

-* A runtime that is powered by a state machine:
+* A runtime powered by a state machine:
-  * The runtime is synchronous and is scheduled to execute at regular intervals.
+  * The runtime operates synchronously and is programmed to run at consistent intervals
-  * There are three possible states: **UNREGISTERED**, **REGISTERED** and **SIGNED**.
+  * Three potential states exist: **UNREGISTERED**, **REGISTERED**, and **SIGNED**
-  * The runtime handles state transitions.
+  * The runtime effectively manages state transitions
-  * The runtime is summarized in the diagram below:
+  * The runtime's framework is depicted in the diagram below:

 ![Signer Runtime](images/signer-runtime.jpg)